Best smart doorbells that support Alexa 2023

 This second-generation video doorbell now records in 1080p with night vision, so you get a much better viewing experience.
 As with its more premium models, Ring brought privacy zones and audio privacy capabilities to this entry-level device.
 It is motion-activated, so even if someone doesn't "ring" the doorbell, you can still see if they were snooping around your front stoop.

 While it is true that Ring requires a subscription to view and access video recordings and your archive, the Ring plans start as low as $3 a month.
 The field of view is slightly smaller than on the Ring Video Doorbell 3, but that shouldn't make too much of a difference when it comes to most front porch spaces.
-While this device works on the 2.4GHz spectrum that is good for devices further from your router, you won't be able to take advantage of the faster speeds of your 5GHz network.
+While this device works on the 2.4GHz spectrum, which is good for devices further from your router, you won't be able to take advantage of the faster speeds of your 5GHz network.

 Reasons to buy